Health Tips For People Over 50 – What’s Good Blood Pressure?

 Knowing what the average blood pressure is for a particular age group can help you make informed decisions about your health and treatment.
 Knowing the normal range of blood pressure is also beneficial since it can be helpful when you visit your healthcare provider for a checkup.
 High blood pressure, or hypertension, can lead to serious complications, including stroke or heart disease.
 If you suspect that you have high blood pressure, your doctor may prescribe medication or suggest a lifestyle change to lower your risk.

-See also What Is The Average Age Of Perimenopause
+See also Average Age Of Heart Attack In Females

 The normal range for blood pressure is 120/80.
 A reading of 130/80 may indicate high blood pressure.
 If it is below that level, it may be indicative of low blood pressure.
 A blood pressure reading above 140/85 may be indicative of systolic hypertension, which is a more severe form of high blood pressure.